papu163/epic-dotfiles/HowToInstall.md

 # How to install

-First install this dependencies, apps and git like this:
+First install this dependencies, apps and git like this (there are some missing dependencies but you can check while using and checking the dotfiles):

 ```bash
 sudo pacman -S git hyprlock hyprpaper fish kitty neovim waybar yad